IELTS Cue Card Sample 15 - Your favourite movie

-5. Talk about a critically acclaimed film you that you watched.
+5. Talk about a critically acclaimed film you that you have watched.

-6. Describe the best film you saw this year.
+6. Describe the best film you have seen this year.

 Following are some of such Hollywood movies/ films that you can describe.
 To pick such movie names and their details those were made in your own country, Google it.

 Act of Valor

 The Devil's Double

 The Killing of John Lennon

 Movies based on real event and War

 Behind Enemy Lines